ybucla/CodeManage/ML/ssvm/README.md

 Multiclass Support Vector Machine
 ========
 *The code are mostly followd on http://cs231n.github.io/ and http://www.mowayao.net/post/machine-learning/linear-classification-cs231n*.
 The codes here are only for learning.
+Please contact me if it is should be authorized first or any question: hust.wangyb@gmail.com.

 (1).
 Loss function
 ------------